 - Academic Competitions - administered by the Indiana Association of School Principals and are sponsored by Purdue.
 The University's three-year, $300,000 commitment provides funding for spelling and math competitions involving teams of elementary, middle-school, and high-school students; "Super Bowls" in which teams of middle- and high-school students compete in English, math, science, fine arts, and social studies categories; and a statewide academic decathlon in which teams of high school students compete through tests, essays, speeches, and interviews to advance to a national competition.
 In addition to providing funding, Purdue assists with question writing, presenting awards, and providing promotional and technical assistance.

-- National Youth Sports Program - offers five weeks of swimming, tennis, judo, and volleyball lessons, in addition to physical fitness, writing, computer, and health education classes each summer to more than 400 eligible children, ages 10-16, from throughout Tippecanoe County .
-The children also receive free health, speech, and hearing screenings.
-Supported by a federal grant, the program stresses social responsibility and having a healthy self esteem.
-Special events such as a family night, career day, and service learning also are incorporated into the program, which is administered by more than 200 colleges and universities throughout the United States .
+Purdue Athletes Life Success Program (PALS; formerly the National Youth Sports Program - NYSP) - has been at Purdue since 2002.
+In the Summer of 2008 the program had a new name and new partnership with the Brees Dream Foundation and Purdue Employee Federal Credit Union.
+PALS provide sports, fitness, and health instruction to area youth ages 10-16, from throughout Tippecanoe County .
+The children also receive free health, speech and hearing screenings.
+The program stresses social responsibility and having a healthy self esteem.
+Special events such as a family night, career day, and service learning also are incorporated into the program.

 Community Service and Leadership

 - EPICS - Engineering Projects in Community Service, Purdue's largest service learning program, enables engineering students to weave volunteerism into their classroom experience.
 Teams of undergraduates earn academic credit for multiyear, multidisciplinary projects that solve engineering- and technology-based problems for community service and educational organizations.
-Currently, the engineering-centered program involves approximately 20 different departments, 300 students, and 24 teams working on projects ranging from homelessness prevention to environmental protection to creating toys for children with disabilities.
+In 2007, the engineering-centered program involved 352 students from 27 different majors that worked with 30 local community partners.
 Programs based on the Purdue model are operating at 20 other universities in the United States.

 - Purdue Liberal Arts Community Engagement (PLACE) - is an engagement effort launched in the College of Liberal Arts that offers a variety of opportunities for faculty in Liberal Arts to bring their expertise and knowledge to the wider community and to work collaboratively across disciplines and with community leaders to address complex issues in the community.
 PLACE supports three overlapping and mutually reinforcing programsóBuilding Community, Public Square Forum, and Individual Engagement.
 Each program brings the expertise of Liberal Arts scholars and artists to bear on significant challenges to public life and fosters synergy among Discovery, Learning, Engagement, and Civic Responsibility.
 Through Building Community, faculty and students study community issues from multiple disciplinary perspectives and share research findings twice a year with the Community Advisory Board.
 Public Square Forum consists of a series of events focused on one subject to enrich public understanding of an issue of concern.
 Individual Engagement extends expertise of faculty to Indiana 's citizens through public presentations, performances, and workshops.

-- Boiler Volunteer Network - links students, staff, and faculty with volunteer opportunities at more than 30 agencies throughout Lafayette and West Lafayette .
-Community Action Days take place monthly.
+- Boiler Volunteer Network - links students, staff, and faculty with volunteer opportunities to connect with community service projects throughout Lafayette and West Lafayette .
+During 2007, BVN organized seven Community Action Days.